Freeman Asian Scholars Program

 We encourage students to contact the local EducationUSA office near them for information about registering and taking standardized entrance examinations such as the SAT and TOEFL, as well as for additional assistance applying.
 A complete list of their locations can be found at http://www.educationusa.info/centers/.php?region=1.

 Websites for registering for standardized examinations:

 Interested students must submit The Common Application (www.commonapp.org), that includes background information, essay, a secondary (high) school/junior college transcript, recommendations from two teachers and one counselor, and results (or predictions if available) of any standardized national examinations administered during the secondary school/junior college years.
-Applicants must also complete the Freeman Scholarship Addendum which includes an additional essay and peer reference.
-Officials from Wesleyan and the Freeman Foundation will travel to Asia and conduct interviews of finalists in their home countries in February or March.
+Applicants must also complete the Freeman Scholarship Addendum.
+Freeman Scholarship applicants must also complete the Member Questions for Wesleyan University and the Writing Supplement.
+Wesleyan alumni will conduct interviews of finalists in their home countries in February or March.
 All application materials are to be postmarked or submitted online no later than January 1.
-(For students in the Philippines, we recommend using the online option or mailing your application earlier or using a courier service.)

 Please note that there is no longer a printed application packet available.
 Applicants must access the required forms electronically.

 It is likely that some highly qualified applicants who would otherwise be admissible to Wesleyan will not be chosen for the highly selective Freeman Asian Scholarship.
 No financial aid is available to such students, but those who do not require financial assistance to attend are encouraged to apply as “regular” applicants to Wesleyan University.
 To be considered as a “regular” (non-aided) admission candidate in the event that you are not selected as a Freeman Scholar, please indicate your interest on the Freeman Scholarship Addendum.